 My main aim here is to share my experience so that we can as a society become better at being grief sensitive and grief friendly.

-So let’s dive into the top 5 things which I have arranged in no particular order.
+So let’s dive into the top 5 things not to say to someone grieving which I have arranged in no particular order.

-Some well-meaning friends and relatives said that or sometimes assertively commanded me to “be strong,” “be strong for… (your children, your parents,…..) at times it was “be a man”
+This is why be strong is number one on my list of things not to say to someone grieving.
+Some well-meaning friends and relatives said that or sometimes assertively commanded me to “be strong,” “be strong for… (your children, your parents,…..) at times it was “be a man.”

 “Be a man” got me irritated the most.
 I would respond in my mind, “Sir, what does “be a man” look, sound, and feel like in times like this?